SWediT Frequently Asked Questions

 SWediT is a text editor written in Java using SWT.
 See question 2 for more info on SWT.
 SWediT is pronounced as one word, basically the word “edit” with a “swe” sound in front of it.
 If you say it to a random person, they will think you said “sweat it.”
 The capitalization is to note the reliance on SWT, not to change the pronunciation to “es -- double-u -- eddy -- tee.”

 SWT is the Standard Widget Toolkit.
 It is an alternative to AWT and Swing.
-The key players in SWT are the Eclipse consortium, Object Technology International (OTI), and IBM.
+SWT is an Eclipse project.
 The advantage of SWT is that it tends have the functionality of Swing while maintaining the native look and feel of the platform it is running on.
 There is also a performance advantage over Swing in many cases.
-The disadvantage, of course, is that it is not part of the “standard” Sun Java.
+The disadvantage, of course, is that it is not part of "standard" Java.

 Well, the problem was VEDIT.
-VEDIT is a text editor from Greenview Data, Inc. that runs on several platforms, notably QNX 4.2x.
-This is important because that’s what my co-workers and I used for many years.
-When QNX released 6.x / Neutrino / Momentics, VEDIT didn’t work on it and Greenview Data was uninterested in porting to it.
+VEDIT is a commercial text editor.
+At one time, they had a version that ran on the QNX 4.2x. operating system.
+This is important because that's what my co-workers and I used for many years.
+When QNX released 6.x / Neutrino / Momentics, VEDIT abandoned QNX.

 First of all, emacs isn’t as customizable as you think.
 I have seen 3000 line elisp files, such as the excellent cua.el from Kim Storm.
 My whole text editor is about that size!
 What’s the point of being able to configure if I can rewrite from scratch in less space?
 Besides, some things can’t really be messed with.
 A simple example; try and map the escape key to quit (which is normally Ctrl-G) and still use the Alt key as Meta.